zaitsev85/message-from-space/source/game.rst

 .. image:: game-history.png

-The numbers on the bottom of this screen indicate that on July 20 at 13:00 UTC (a wild guess!) there will be the final battle between an alien race and the humankind.
+The numbers at the bottom of this screen indicate that on July 20 at 13:00 UTC (a wild guess!) there will be the final battle between an alien race and the humankind.
 What happens if the humankind loses?
 We don’t know (yet).

 We could also watch the “replays” of the past battles.